OHIF/Viewers/platform/docs/docs/platform/modes/routes.md

 - `retriveSeriesMetaData` for the `studyInstanceUIDs` that are defined in the URL.
-- Subscribe to `instanceAdded` event, to make display sets after a series have finished retrieving its instances metadata.
+- Subscribe to `instanceAdded` event, to make display sets after a series have finished retrieving its instances' metadata.
 - Subscribe to `seriesAdded` event, to run the `HangingProtocolService` on the retrieves series from the study.